a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 At this, Mac snapped.
 Watching his face redden and jaw clench at the comment, Pete couldn't help but be humbled.

 "Yeah," Mac nodded, his voice low.
 "Yeah, I suppose some of you are chompin' at the bit to get out there and knock in some heads.
-You don't feel like much of a man, so you've gotta get out there and prove it to yourself by beating up a guy in a dress, huh?
+You don't feel like much of a man, so you've gotta get out there and prove it to yourself by beating up some guy wearing a dress, huh?
 Well, I'll tell you now, that's not gonna prove anything but what a lousy cop you are."

 Silence.
 Angry silence.
 Pete could feel it from everyone but himself.
 Suddenly he found that he had a great deal of respect for the sergeant, although he didn't dare say a word.
 It almost hurt to think that Mac's was a voice of dissent.
 That having the mildest tolerance for his fellow man, queer or not, was a strange way for a guy to be.